tomoyukikino/tk-stack/README.md

 - [tanstack form](https://tanstack.com/form/latest) instead of [react-hook-form](https://react-hook-form.com)
 - using `.env` in each application/package instead of globally, as per [turborepo's recommendations](https://turbo.build/repo/docs/crafting-your-repository/using-environment-variables#best-practices)

-Additionally, the aim of this project is to always adopting the latest releases of dependencies and tools.
+This project also aims to consistently adopt the latest releases of dependencies and tools.
 For example:

 - react v19
 - tailwindcss v4 & shadcn-ui (canary)